can anyone reccommend a one way travel insurance of over 30 days and cover for £10000 of personal belongings?

 The bottom line: no matter what travel insurance or general insurance you choose, is that you really should read the policy wording carefully to make sure you know restrictions for cover or any exclusions to cover i.e. what you;re covered for (and not).

-Hope you have a safe trip and best wishes for your new life as a Kiwi! about 6 years ago
+Hope you have a safe trip and best wishes for your new life as a Kiwi! almost 7 years ago